chrisbouchard/easyrepr/docs/guide.rst

 Nameless Virtual Attributes
 ---------------------------

-If an item in the sequence is a :obj:`tuple` like ``(value,)`` (i.e., with one element), easyrepr will interpret it as a *nameless* virtual attribute.
+If an item in the sequence is a :obj:`tuple` with one element, easyrepr will interpret it as a *nameless* virtual attribute.
 The value will be included in the generated repr directly.

 .. code-block:: pycon
    :caption: Repr with a nameless virtual attribute